SergeantWiley/ChessNet/ChessNetMath.md

 1  1  1  1  1  1  1  1
 4  2  3  5  6  3  2  4
 ```
 This looks 2D for anyone unfamiliar to matrices but this is in fact in 8 dimensions.
 Each value is a chess piece to us but its a vector far as machine learning is concerned and this is critical to determine the two transformation matrices.
-With this in mind, its important to know that each formulas below interact with one position (nueron) within our matrix.
+With this in mind, its important to know that each formula below interact with one position (nueron) within our matrix.

 With that in mind, we will begin our first linear transformation matrix function.